melissa-linsc/nc-news/README.md

 - **Post Articles**: Logged in users can post new articles

-- **Delete Articles**: Logged in users can delete their own articles.
+- **Delete Articles**: Logged in users can delete their own articles and is provided with a confirmation alert before deleting.

 ### Technologies